 Martial Arts is a bit of a paradox; you study self defense hoping you’ll never have to use it.
 And for most of us, we will never have to use our training in a life and death situation.
 However, sometimes confronting great violence – and even death – is unavoidable.
-Such is true for one of our former students.
+And such is true for one of our former students.

-The person who shared this story with me gave me permission to share it.
+The person who shared this story with me gave me his permission to share it.
 However, I will only use his first name to protect their identity: Andy.

 Andy trained with us for a few years.
 He had previous training in Kung Fu and was very enthusiastic in class.
 He was one of those who had a sense of intensity in his training: he listened intently and always did his best to learn what was being taught.
 He also was friendly, humble and had a great sense of humor.
 He also loved motorcycles, and guns – no wonder he fit in so well.